 One small phase II pilot trial has been performed to assess deferiprone in the PKAN population.
 Deferiprone was tolerated well in the nine affected individuals who completed the study, and there was a statistically significant reduction of iron in the pallida by MRI evaluation.
 However, there was no change in their clinical status.
 The authors suggested that a longer trial period may be necessary to produce clinical benefit.

-An international clinical trial with longer duration is underway.
-Please see our Research section for more information on a Phase III clinical trial of deferiprone.
+An international clinical trial with longer duration has now been completed and results are due to be published soon.
+Please see our Research section for more information on the Phase III clinical trial of deferiprone.